tamton-aquib/duck.nvim/README.md

 ### Features
 - can release multiple ducks.
 - does not load on startup.
-- Light weight, approximately 50LOC
+- Light weight, <100 LOC
 - Its a duck